What is Public Cloud?

 Amazon Web Service

 Amazon Web Services (AWS) is considered as the undisputed market leader in cloud computing.
-The Amazon Web Services offers a complete range of PaaS and IaaS services.
+The Amazon Web Services offers a complete range of PaaS, IaaS and SaaS services.

 IBM Cloud is not yet considered as part of the big three in cloud computing vendors.
 But, as time goes by, IBM Cloud is becoming stronger and a crowd favorite.